vladymyrkozyr/FishPlots/README.md

 To reload data press button `Get Data`.

-Bottom part of scteen contains tabstrip with amCharts visualizations.
+Bottom part of screen contains tabstrip with amCharts visualizations.
 Please, refer to: https://www.amcharts.com/docs/ for information on how to interact with amCharts components.

 For saving the state of current visualization filter parameters, please use `Copy to Clipboard` button.
 This will generate base64 string.
-Save it somwhere on you local machine.
+Save it somewhere on you local machine.
 Next time when you need to access visualizations you can paste that base64 string into the field and press `Load Visualization`.